 Prereq.: ECON 310.
 A continuation of ECON 310.
-Examination of economic problems in a dynamic framework.
+Examination of economic problems in a dynamic framew ork.
 The use of integrals, differential equations, and difference equations will be discussed as applied to economics.
 A brief introduction to linear programming and game theory is included.

-ECON 398 Topics in Economics 1
+ECON 398 Topics in Economics 3

-Prereq.: Permission of instructor.
+Prereq.: ECON 200 and 201, or permission of instructor.
 Examination of selected topics in economics which are not otherwise offered as part of the department's regular courses.
-Course may be repeated for different topics for a total of 3 credits.
+Course may be repeated under different topics for up to 6 credits.